How to make your content go viral?

 ✓ Respond to your readers’ comments, to maintain and strengthen the relationship

 4. Use lists

 There’s something in lists that makes us love them so much.
-If you’re curious to know more about this peculiar relationship, check out New York Time’s deep dive on why our brains enjoy lists.
+If you’re curious to know more about this peculiar relationship, check out New York Times’s deep dive into why our brains enjoy lists.

-In the meantime, let’s look at Buzzfeed, the masters of viral content and the list post.
+In the meantime, let’s look at Buzzfeed, the master of viral content and the list of post.

 We can see from their most shared content above that literally every post is a list of some sort.

 Why does this particular post format work so well?